StanchykAF/requirements/README.md

 # Requirements

-The purpose of this exercise is to train you to work exceptions, to raise them in particular.
+The purpose of this exercise is to train you to work with exceptions, to raise them in particular.

 Estimated workload of this exercise is _30 min_.